 When Jonas finally delivers the truth of his visit, Creon does not even think twice.
-He must do damage control.
+Naturally, he must do damage control.
 But what is Jonas’ response?

 “Chef, j’ai deux enfants.
 Il y en a un qui est tout petit.
 Vous temoigne-rez pour moi que j’etais ici, chef, devant conseil de guerre.”

 This exchange highlights the primary difference between Antigone and Jonas.
 Jonas was an adult.
 He had outgrown the youth that would have encouraged him to die for his beliefs.
-He thought that by gaining Creon’s sympathy by mentioning his family and long career, it would spare him.
+He thought that gaining Creon’s sympathy by mentioning his family and long career would spare him.

 Of course, this would have no bearing on Creon in the end.
 The king was willing to sacrifice the three guards who arrested Antigone.
 He would end their lives to spare hers.